 We're committed to providing a healthy learning, working and living environment.

 We promote personal integrity, civility and mutual respect in an environment that is free of discrimination, harassment, or adverse treatment.
 Sex discrimination violates an individual's fundamental rights and personal dignity.
 Clark State considers sex discrimination in all its forms to be a serious offense.
+Clark State does not tolerate sex discrimination, sexual harassment or sexual violence of any kind.
+This prohibition is further explained in the College’s Sex Discrimination Policy and Sex Discrimination Procedures.

 At Clark State, we do not discriminate on the basis of race, color, religion, gender/sex, gender identity or expression, national origin (ancestry), military status, disability, age (40 year of age or older), genetic information, sexual orientation, status as a parent during pregnancy and immediately after the birth of a child, status as a parent of a young child, or status as a foster parent any other protected group status as defined by law or College policy in its educational programs, activities, admissions, or employment practices as required by Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and other applicable statutes.